MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/OrganizationalProfile.md

 ---
-title: OrganizationalProfile in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: OrganizationalProfile in Cloud for Sustainability shared data model  - Common Data Model | Microsoft Docs
 description: The base information of the organization, for which the solution is built.
 author: cdm-publisher
 ms.service: common-data-model